Good things come to those who wait? If you have a Health Savings Account (HSA), that might actually be the case.

-- HSAs offer a triple tax benefit - similar to traditional 401(k) and IRA plans, money can be contributed tax-free.
-There are no taxes on the money you contribute nor on any investment earnings while the money is in the account.
-Unlike traditional 401(k)s and IRAs, there are no taxes on qualified withdrawals.
+Similar to 401(k)s and individual retirement accounts (IRAs), an HSA allows participants to allocate money to investment options.
+There are no federal taxes on the money you contribute through payroll deduction or on any other investment earnings while the money is in the account.
+Unlike the plans mentioned above, there are no taxes on qualified withdrawals.

-- Retirement funding - HSAs can be used to pay Medicare premiums, deductibles and co-pays and to cover medical expenses that are not covered by Medicare, such as hearing aids and most dental care.
-While premiums for health insurance other than Medicare are generally not qualified expenses, you can use HSA money for deductibles as well as co-pays and prescription drug costs.
+Though premiums for health insurance other than Medicare are generally not qualified expenses, you can use HSA money for deductibles associated with the health insurance plan, as well as co-pays and prescription drug costs.

-An HSA provides unique tax benefits not available with any other account.
-Through careful planning, you can create a pool of money to help manage healthcare expenses in retirement.
+An HSA provides a unique combination of tax benefits not available with any other account.
+Consider working with an advisor to create a pool of money to help manage expenses in your retirement years.